mathesar-foundation/mathesar/CONTRIBUTING.md

 ## Contributing PR reviews

 We encourage and appreciate code review by contributors.
 Feel free to review any open pull requests.
-Follow our [code review guidelines](/engineering/code-review.md).
+Follow our [code review guidelines](https://wiki.mathesar.org/en/engineering/code-review).

+## Contributing documentation

+- Help improve our user and administrator documentation (published to https://docs.mathesar.org/) by editing the markdown files in the `/docs` directory of this repo.
+See our [Documentation guide](./docs/README.md) for more info.

+- Developer-focused documentation lives in other markdown files throughout this repo, and we welcome PRs to improve this content.
+All PRs should target the `develop` branch.

 ## Contributing to UX and graphic design

-> Due to limited capacity, we are currently unable to accept design volunteers.
+Due to limited capacity, we are currently unable to accept design volunteers.
 Please return to this page for updates.
-{.is-warning}

-Please read through our [Design](/design.md) section to learn more about our design process.
+Please read through our [Design](https://wiki.mathesar.org/en/design) section to learn more about our design process.